AunalyticsManagedServices/sharepoint-file-upload-action/README.md

 - 💾 Saves bandwidth and time
 - 🎯 More reliable than timestamps (especially in Docker/CI)
 - 📊 Detailed statistics show comparison methods and hash operations
+- 🔄 Automatic FileHash backfill for files with empty hashes

 **Statistics Tracked:**
 - **Comparison Methods**: Shows how many files were compared using hash vs size
-- **FileHash Operations**: Tracks new hashes saved, hashes updated, and hash matches
+- **FileHash Operations**: Tracks new hashes saved, hashes updated, hash matches, and backfills
 - **Efficiency Metrics**: Displays bandwidth saved and skip rate

 **Example Output:**